Steedalion/personal_website/README.md

 # About

-I was recently appointed as junior lecturer at Stellenbosch University in early 2023.
-Before this I spent a short time as an engineering consultant.
-I am in the process of completing my PhD at UNIST in South Korea.
+I was recently appointed as junior lecturer at Stellenbosch University in early 2023, while perusing a [PhD](phd.md) at UNIST in South Korea.
+Before this, I spent a short time as an engineering consultant.

 # Academic works